TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 ## Agreements

 In general, if you're thinking about making a contribution that interacts with non-privileged chatters (chatters that are not moderators, VIPs, or Hasan) in some manner, **I will be seeking approval from Hasan's moderators first**.
-This wasn't an explicit requirement given to me by them, but I'd very much prefer if this was done so as to ensure that the feature doesn't come into conflict with their expectations of chat.
+This wasn't an explicit requirement given to me by them, but I'd very much prefer if this was done so as to ensure the feature doesn't come into conflict with their expectations of chat.

-Certain features will **always** be denied even though they do not go against [Twitch's Developer Agreement](https://www.twitch.tv/p/en/legal/developer-agreement/) - these are my own rules on what is and is not allowed.
+Certain features will **always** be denied even though they do not necessarily violate [Twitch's Developer Agreement](https://www.twitch.tv/p/en/legal/developer-agreement/) - these are my own rules on what is and is not allowed.
 Please do not ask for or create features that perform the following operations:

 1. Persistently collects user-associated data, regardless of ephemerality.
     1. Persistence is referring to the state of existence between sessions of execution.
 User-associated data may only be collected in the execution state - all collections must be discarded when the session ends.